Minor Sparsifiers and the Distributed Laplacian Paradigm: Implications in Graph Algorithms

-Note that each execution of Augmentation, Fixing, and Boosting subroutines (see Appendix~\ref{sec:maxflow_algo} for details) takes a constant number of basic vector operations in Lemma~\ref{lem:basic_operation} or solves a Laplacian system on graph $G$ (excepting replacing an edge by a path in the Boosting subroutine, which can be done in $O(1)$ rounds).
+Note that the execution of each line takes a constant number of basic vector operations in Lemma~\ref{lem:basic_operation} or solves a constant number of Laplacian systems on graph $G$ (excepting replacing an edge by a path in line \ref{line:mf_14}, which can be done in $O(1)$ rounds).
 By Lemma~\ref{lem:basic_operation}, each basic vector operation can be simulated in $O(D \log \overline m)$ rounds.

-To solve a Laplacian system, we first eliminate all the vertices that are added by the Boosting subroutine.
-Since all these vertices are of degree 2, this elimination can be done locally in each vertex of $\overline G$, and the resulted graph is $O(1)$-minor distributed to $G$.
+To solve a Laplacian system, we first eliminate all the vertices that are added in line \ref{line:mf_14}.
+Since all these vertices are of degree 2, this elimination can be done locally in each vertex of $\overline G$, and the resulted graph is $O(1)$-minor distributed to $\overline G$.
 By Theorem~\ref{thm:Main}, the Laplacian system can be solved in $\overline n^{o(1)}(\overline n^{1/2} + D)$ rounds.
 Then we obtain the solution of Laplacian system with respect to $G$ by adding the eliminated vertices back locally.